JohnEans/Ninext/README.md

 # Ninext

+**WARNING**: the code I share with you here is to be used exclusively for personal use. **I do not recommend using it for commercial purposes**.

 I'm dropping here a series of HTML code for Ninox that allows to add features :

 - **badges.html**: displays a badge on file and comment icons indicating the number of items contained in each.